-It’s a good practice to buy your domain name shortly after coming up with a blog/business name, or while deliberating between a few of your favorite ideas.
+It’s a good practice to buy your domain name shortly after coming up with a blog or business name, or while deliberating between a few of your favorite ideas.

-If you decide to first incorporate your business and the resulting domain name is already taken, you’re SOL.
+Why?
+Because if you decide to first incorporate your business and the matching domain name is already taken, you’re SOL.

 Or are you?
-Certainly, you wouldn’t be the first person to come up with a great business name only to be disappointed by the available domain name results.
+You certainly wouldn’t be the first person to come up with a great business name only to be disappointed by the available domain name results.

-Here are some ideas regarding domain name variations when you’re still coming up with a name for your business or blog:
+Here are some ideas for domain name variations that play on your business or blog name:

-- Incorporate your name into the business name (ex/ MaddCopy)
+- Incorporate your name into the business name (for example, MaddCopy)

 - Synonyms of the individual words that make up the business name